Balangiga

-Balangiga (IPA: [ˌbalaŋˈhɪga]), officially the Municipality of Balangiga (Bungto han Balangiga; Bayan ng Balangiga), is a 4th class municipality in the province of Eastern Samar, Philippines.
+Balangiga (IPA: [ˌbalaŋˈhɪga]), officially the Municipality of Balangiga (Bungto han Balangiga; Bayan ng Balangiga), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 14,341 people.

 Balangiga is the site of the Balangiga Encounter in 1901, which remains one of the longest-running and most controversial issues of the Philippine–American War.

 History

 Balangiga Encounter and Bells

 During the Philippine-American War, on September 28, 1901, Eugenio Daza, Area Commander of Southeastern Samar and Valeriano Abanador, the Balangiga's pulahan chief, launched an attack on U.S. Army Company C 9th Infantry Regiment who were occupying Balangiga.
 With Philippine Revolutionary Army forces and Balangiga villagers, killing 48 and wounding 22 of the 78 men of the unit, with only four escaping unhurt and four missing in action.
 The villagers captured about 100 rifles and 25,000 rounds of ammunition.
 An estimated 20 to 25 of them died in the fighting, with a similar number of wounded.

 In reprisal, General Jacob H. Smith ordered that Samar be turned into a "howling wilderness" and that they shoot any Filipino male above ten years of age who was capable of bearing arms.
-The American soldiers seized three church bells from the town church and moved them back to the United States as war trophies.
+The American soldiers seized three church bells including Bangahon Church bell of old Gandara and from the town church Balangiga and moved them home to the United States as war trophies.
 The 9th Infantry Regiment maintained that the single bell in their possession was presented to the regiment by villagers when the unit left Balangiga on 9 April 1902.
 The bell had been actually given to them by the 11th Infantry Regiment, which had taken all three bells when they left Balangiga for Tacloban on 18 October 1901.

 Smith and his primary subordinate, Major Littleton Waller of the United States Marine Corps, were both court-martialled for illegal vengeance against the civilian population of Samar.
 Waller was acquitted of the charges.
 Smith was found guilty, admonished and retired from service, but charges were dropped shortly after.
 He was later hailed as a war hero.

 The bells were returned on December 11, 2018.